ChainlinkResources/docs/source/includes/goldmine/_transactions.md

 }
 ```

-This endpoint retrieves details for a specific Transaction.
+Fetch details about a specific transaction.

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | id of the Transaction
+id | id of the `Transaction`